 - Set short-term and long-term goals for yourself.

 Life is stressful, there’s no denying it.
 If you spend your life enslaved by that stress, however, you’re bound to be miserable.
 Rather than focusing on the seemingly endless cycle of worries and obligations, take some time to set goals for yourself.
 Having a few personal goals to work toward can give you a sense of purpose – it gives you direction so you’re actually working toward something and not just treading water, trying to stay afloat.
 Set a couple of small goals you can achieve in the short-term so when you do achieve them, you’ll enjoy renewed motivation to work toward your long-term goals.

 - Draw support from others and seek help when you need it.

 When you feel like you just can’t overcome a negative thought or attitude, reach out to a family member or friend for support.
 Sometimes the simple act of sharing your worries with someone else makes them seem more manageable.
 If you’re struggling to cope with a stressful situation or having difficulty changing habits that contribute to negativity, consider seeking professional help.
-Talk to your doctor or chat with a psychiatrist online to get the help you need from home.
+Talk to your doctor or chat with a psychiatrist online (for women) to get the help you need from home.
+(For men) Go here

 The beginning of a new year provides the opportunity for a fresh start, but it’s up to you to make the necessary changes to turn that potential into reality.
 Things are far from perfect, but change is coming and the best thing you can do is welcome it with a positive attitude.
 Put your negativity on the back burner and try some of these simple tips to start cultivating a positive outlook for 2021.